 Randox contract details to be released after Commons motion passes

-Randox contract details to be released after Common motion passes

-Labour motion succeeds amid furious row over ‘missing’ minutes detailing Owen Paterson call
+Labour move succeeds amid furious row over ‘missing’ minutes detailing Owen Paterson call

-Boris Johnson’s government will have to release whatever details it has of meetings involving ministers, officials and health firm Randox following a vote in the Commons amid sleaze claims.
+Boris Johnson’s government has pledged to release whatever details it has of meetings involving ministers, officials and health firm Randox following a vote in the Commons amid sleaze claims.

-MPs voted in favour of a Labour motion to release of details of meetings about the £600m-worth of Covid testing contracts given to the diagnostics company after the government abstained from the vote.
+MPs voted in favour of a Labour motion to release details of meetings about the £600m-worth of Covid testing contracts given to the diagnostics company after the government abstained from the vote.

-It following the stunning admission from the government that minutes of a key telephone call about a contract awarded to Randox after it employed former Tory MP Owen Paterson cannot be found.
+It following the stunning admission from the government that minutes of a key telephone call about a Covid contract awarded to Randox after it employed former Tory MP Owen Paterson are missing.

-MPs were told details of the conference call could not be found – just one hour after Boris Johnson bowed to pressure to release details of the contracts.
+MPs were told details of the conference call could not be “located” – just one hour after Boris Johnson bowed to pressure to release details of the contracts.

 Labour attacked the “astonishing revelation”, with the party’s deputy leader Angela Rayner suggesting the lack of minutes was in breach of the ministerial code.
 “This is corruption,” she said.

-The meeting at the heart of Labour’s request for information took place on 9 April 2020, and involves Randox, ex-health minister and Mr Paterson – who recently quit over the government’s botched attempt to save him from suspension.
+The meeting at the heart of Labour’s request for information took place on 9 April 2020, and involves Randox, ex-health minister Lord Bethell and Mr Paterson – who recently quit over the government’s botched attempt to save him from suspension.

-But the government has been “unable to locate a formal note” of what was said during a call between a health minister, health minister Gillian Keegan told MPs on Wednesday afternoon.

-Earlier, at PMQs, Boris Johnson had said he was “very happy to publish all the details of the Randox contracts, which have been investigated by the National Audit Office already”.
+Speaking at PMQs, Boris Johnson had said he was “very happy to publish all the details of the Randox contracts, which have been investigated by the National Audit Office already”.

+But health minister Gillian Keegan later told MPs the government has been “unable to locate a formal note” of what was said during a call between the ex-health minister, Mr Paterson and Randox.

-Ms Keegan echoed the government’s desire to publish what is deemed “in scope” of Labour’s request – but prompted a furious reaction by disclosing the lack of a formal note on the conference call.
+Ms Keegan echoed Mr Johnson’s desire to publish what is deemed “in scope” of Labour’s request – but she prompted a furious reaction by disclosing the lack of a formal note on the conference call.

-Labour MP Dame Angela Eagle said the minister had made an “astonishing” admission about the existence of “meetings with no minutes that are official, involve government minister, and she is unable to locate a copy of what is clearly a meeting that happened”.
+Labour MP Dame Angela Eagle said the minister had made an “astonishing” admission about the existence of “meetings with no minutes that are official ... and she is unable to locate a copy of what is clearly a meeting that happened”.

 Another Labour MP shouted: “Staggering.”

-Ms Keegan sought to clarify that the government has not “lost” the minutes of a meeting between Randox and a health minister – only that it cannot find them at the moment.
+Ms Keegan sought to clarify that the government had not “lost” the minutes of a meeting between Randox and a health minister – only that it cannot find them at the moment.

 “I just want to make it clear what I said: we have been unable to locate a formal note of the meeting.
 That is what I have been told so far.
 That doesn’t mean there isn’t one.
 It has been unable to locate one.”